Kingston, Ontario: War of 1812, and development

 During the War of 1812, Kingston (with a population of 2,250) was a major military centre.
-It was the base for the Lake Ontario division of the Great Lakes British naval fleet, which engaged in a vigorous arms race with the American fleet based at Sackets Harbor, New York for control of Lake Ontario.
+It was the base for the Lake Ontario division of the British naval fleet on the Great Lakes, which engaged in a vigorous arms race with the American fleet based at Sackets Harbor, New York for control of Lake Ontario.
 The Provincial Marine quickly placed ships into service and troops were brought in.
 A Royal Naval detachment built warships in order to control Lake Ontario.
 Fortifications and other defensive structures were built.
 The first Fort Henry was built during this time to protect the dockyards in Navy Bay.
 This fort was replaced by a more extensive fort on Point Henry in 1813.
 The present limestone citadel, constructed between 1832 and 1836, was intended to defend the recently completed Rideau Canal (opened in 1832) at the Lake Ontario end as well as the harbour and the naval dockyard.
 In 1843, the advanced battery overlooking the lake to the south was completed when the casemated commissariat stores and magazines were built.
 Fort Henry was garrisoned by British until 1871.
 It was restored starting in 1936 and is a popular tourist attraction, now part of a World Heritage Site.

 Kingston's location at the Rideau Canal entrance to Lake Ontario made it the primary military and economic centre of Upper Canada after canal construction was completed in 1832.
 It was incorporated as a town in 1838; the first mayor of Kingston was Thomas Kirkpatrick.
 Kingston had the largest population of any centre in Upper Canada until the 1840s.
 Kingston was incorporated as a city in 1846.